bsmith89/longev-mgen/doc/submission.md

 of the mouse gut microbiota across the three sites, although none of these were found to be enriched in ACA treatment.

-The family _Muribaculaceae_---previously referred to as the S24-7 after an early clone [@s247clone; @Salzman2002],
+Members of the family _Muribaculaceae_---previously referred to as the S24-7 after an early clone [@s247clone; @Salzman2002],
 <!--
 TODO: Convert s247clone reference to an inlined URL.
 -->
-or sometimes as _Candidatus Homeothermaceae_ [@Ormerod2016]---has only
+or sometimes as _Candidatus Homeothermaceae_ [@Ormerod2016]---have only
-a handful of published cultivars
+recently been isolated
 [@Lagkouvardos2016; @Lagkouvardos2019; @Miyake2020]
-despite being a common and abundant inhabitant of the mammalian gut, especially in mice [@Ormerod2016].
+despite being a common and abundant inhabitant of the mammalian gut, especially in mice [@Ormerod2016; @Lagkouvardos2019].
-Previous studies have suggested that the _Muribaculaceae_ specialize on the fermentation of complex polysaccharides [@Ormerod2016], much like members of the genus _Bacteroides_, which is also a member of the order _Bacteroidales_.
+Studies using culture-free methods suggest that the _Muribaculaceae_ specialize on the fermentation of complex polysaccharides [@Ormerod2016; @Lagkouvardos2019], much like members of the genus _Bacteroides_, which is also a member of the order _Bacteroidales_.
 Genomic analysis has also suggested that the capacity for propionate production